A High Court Writ[1]Trusted Source – .GOV- Make a Court Claim for Money is a serious notice of enforcement.

 What is a High Court Writ?

-What is the Process for Issuing a High Court Writ?
+What is the High Court Writ Process?

 High Court Writs are used by creditors to enforce unpaid County Court Judgements (CCJs).